Q: What is Amazon SageMaker?

 Q: How do you calculate the cost savings with Managed Spot Training jobs?

-Once a Managed Spot Training job is completed, you can see the savings in the AWS management console and also calculate the cost savings as the percentage difference between the duration for which the training job ran and the duration for which you were billed.
+Once a Managed Spot Training job is completed, you can see the savings in the Amazon Web Services management console and also calculate the cost savings as the percentage difference between the duration for which the training job ran and the duration for which you were billed.

 Regardless of how many times your Managed Spot Training jobs are interrupted, you are charged only once for the duration for which the data was downloaded.